-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support, structured interventions)

-Budgeted cost: £15,000
+Budgeted cost: £17,691

-Activity Evidence that supports this approach Challenge number(s) addressed Establish small group interventions for disadvantaged pupils falling behind agerelated expectationsthis to be delivered by experienced teaching assistant or teacher Small group tuition offers an opportunity for greater levels of interaction and feedback compared to whole class teaching which can support pupils to overcome barriers to learning and increase their access to the curriculum.
-EEF pupil premium guidance 1,2,3 Additional phonics sessions targeted at disadvantaged pupils and smaller groups.
-Targeted phonics groups and interventions have a strong evidence base indicating a positive impact on pupils, particularly from a disadvantaged background.
-Phonics Toolkit Strand Education 1,2,3 Teachers to baseline children to identify gaps within the first 4 weeks of the academic year.
-Endowment Foundation EEF Laws.D (2021) Uncovering the Reality of Learning Loss: What the Research Tells Us and Learning How Best to Respond EEF pupil premium guidance 1,2,3 Additional maths sessions targeted at disadvantaged pupils and smaller group Targetted maths groups and interventions have a strong evidence base indicating a positive impact on pupils EEF improving maths 1,2,3 Subscribe to SEND supported to support specialist assessment and action plans Specialist teachers assess needs and develop teacher understanding of SEND increasing their knowledge and skills High quality small group interventions EEF oral language interventions.
+Activity Evidence that supports this approach Challenge number(s) addressed Individual & group targeted Intervention delivered by experienced TA or teacher.
+Small group tuition offers an opportunity for greater levels of interaction and feedback compared to whole class teaching which can support pupils to overcome barriers to learning and increase their access to the curriculum.
+1,4,5 Additional phonics sessions targeted at disadvantaged pupils and smaller groups.
+Targeted phonics groups and interventions have a strong evidence base indicating a positive impact on pupils, particularly from a disadvantaged background. teaching-learning-toolkit/small-group-tuition 1,4 Teachers to baseline children to identify gaps within the first 4 weeks of the academic year.
+Laws.D (2021) Uncovering the Reality of Learning Loss: What the Research Tells Us and Learning How Best to Respond EEF pupil premium guidance 1,2,3 Additional maths sessions targeted at disadvantaged pupils and smaller group Targeted maths groups and interventions have a strong evidence base indicating a positive impact on pupils EEF improving maths 1,2,3 Subscribe to SEND supported to support specialist assessment and action plans Specialist teachers assess needs and develop teacher understanding of SEND increasing their knowledge and skills High quality small group interventions EEF oral language interventions.
 1,2,3,4